-Sr. Leader in Research & Education, San Francisco, CA
+Sr. Leader in Research & Education

 Are you challenged by changes in your professional, organizational or community life?
 Would you like to grow your capacity to guide and support yourself and others through their transitions?

 With over 30 years of professional exploration of pathways through change, Gisela Wendling, Ph.D., has evolved a successful methodology and framework for working with transformational processes.
-Hundreds of people are now using the Wendling Liminal Pathways Change Framework™ (LPCF) in their practice.
+Hundreds of people are now using the Wendling Liminal Pathways Change Framework™ (LPF) in their practice.
 A recently-concluded study of its efficacy demonstrates its important instrumental and psychological value for working with the most challenging aspects of designing and leading change.

-In this three-day workshop, you will explore how to move through ambiguity and not-knowing, tap into your transformational agency and find individual and organizational renewal during times of great upheaval.
+In this two-and-a-half-day workshop, you will explore how to move through ambiguity and not-knowing, tap into your transformational agency and find individual and organizational renewal during times of great upheaval.
 Along with the other participants, you will consider change situations that are volitional and planned and those that may feel beyond your control.
 You will discover for yourself new ways to orient to uncertainty, tap into generativity, envision possibilities, connect to your personal pathway for a more promising future and learn to support other individuals, groups and organizations to develop their own.

 Each participant is invited to bring a change challenge to ground the learning in this workshop in real-time situations.
 Coming together in person with a select group of other change practitioners allows everyone to experience deep learning through well-facilitated explorations of ideas, cases, practices and each other's change challenges.